shakfu/faustlab/README.md

 - `python3` with dev libraries installed

-Tested only on macOS x86_64 and arm64 system
+Developed and tested only on macOS x86_64 and arm64 for the time being.

 1. `./scripts/setup.sh`